Filing for Divorce in Wisconsin > Step 5: Negotiate a Settlement

 A final negotiated agreement results in the formation of a document called a Marital Settlement Agreement, which outlines all of the various agreements made by the divorcing spouses.

 Once finalized and signed by the divorcing parties, the Marital Settlement Agreement is sent to the judge for approval.
 If the judge assigned to the divorce approves of terms and conditions presented in the Marital Settlement Agreement, a divorce will be granted.

-Our lawyers have successfully negotiated thousands of divorce cases to full resolution.
+Our attorneys have successfully negotiated thousands of divorce cases to full resolution.